Kentucky Section 8 Housing

 How Do I Apply for Section 8 Housing in Kentucky?

-• Wait for approval: After the interview, applicants must wait to receive approval for Section 8 housing in Kentucky.
-If approved, applicants will be placed on a waiting list until a voucher becomes available.
+5. Wait for Approval: Once approved, applicants are placed on a waiting list until a voucher becomes available.

 Kentucky Housing Authorities